Modern History Playlist

 Prelims Strategy Tips

-Jallianwala Bagh Massacre (1919) and Its Outcome
+Jallianwala Bagh Massacre (1919) and Its Outcome: The End of Cooperation

 Key Outcomes of Jallianwala Bagh Massacre